 These tips will help you out when you’re posing yourself, but don’t stress about trying to make sure you’re doing everything “right.”
 My suggestion is to pick one thing to try the next time you’re being photographed.
 If you’re trying to remember a bunch of poses or posing techniques you might look stiff.
 You’ll look much better if you’re relaxed.

-During my portrait sessions, or a portrait session with any professional photographer, you won't have to worry about a thing!
+During my portrait sessions, you won’t have to worry about a thing!
 Part of my job is to direct your poses so that you feel comfortable and natural.
 You definitely look your best when you feel comfortable in your surroundings, and it’s the photographer’s job to capture the “real you.”

-Are you hoping to work with a professional photographer for your senior portraits this summer?
-Send me a note to let me know you're interested, and I'll share all the details about working with me!
+Are you hoping to work with a professional photographer for your senior or family portraits this spring or summer?
+Send me a note to let me know you’re interested, and I’ll share all the details about working with me!